top of page

 Dungog is a NSW village in the Hunter Valley and is quickly becoming a popular place to visit especially for art lovers and mountain bike riders.
 Mountain bike riders visit in great numbers thanks to the Dungog Common; a piece of crown land on the outskirts of town.
 The Common is also popular with bushwalkers, so grab your hiking gear, hop in the car and head to Dungog NSW.
 Visit Ride Dungog for more information.

-For artisan lovers, the biennial Sculpture on the Farm is a must see!
-The last event attracted over 2,000 visitors to scenic Fosterton.
+For artisan lovers, the biennial Sculpture on the Farm attracts many visitors to Dungog.
 As well, there are many art/craft galleries and centres.

 Here are some prominent retailers and foodie places to put on your Dungog Itinerary when you visit: